 In November 2007, we entered into a Technology License Agreement (as amended in May 2008), (the "Videocon License Agreement") with Videocon.
-In April 2008, the Indian Government approved the Videocon License Agreement.
-Under the Videocon License Agreement, we provided Videocon with a non-transferable, worldwide license of our nFED Display technology, for Videocon to produce and market products incorporating nFED Displays.
-With the approval and support of Videocon, we entered into the Nano Display License Agreement for AUO to utilize their production facilities to produce nFED Displays for their own products and potentially for Videocon products.
-Additional licenses of the nFED Display technology require the joint agreement of CTI and Videocon, and may require the consent of AUO, depending upon the outcome of CTI's termination of the Nano Display License Agreement and the AUO/E Ink Lawsuit.
+Under the Videocon License Agreement, we provided Videocon with a non-transferable, worldwide license of our nFED technology.
+We are not presently involved in development efforts with Videocon and it is not anticipated that such efforts will be resumed in the future.
 We have entered into discussions with Videocon regarding the disposition of the Videocon License Agreement.